ValerianGregoire/Valplotlib/README.md

-Once the graphs and lines are created, you will need to attach your lines to the graphs using the graph's figureinsert and bulkfigureinsert methods.
+#### Once the graphs and lines are created, you will need to attach your lines to the graphs using the graph's figureinsert and bulkfigureinsert methods.
-# For the next few lines, self will refer to the graph object to which you're adding figures.
+###### For the next few lines, self will refer to the graph object to which you're adding figures.

 self.figureinsert(the figure to insert) will add one figure to your graph.
 You can add multiple figures using a loop. self.bulkfigureinsert(the list of figures to insert) will add each figure that is contained into a list to your graph.
 This is the quickest way to create a graph with a lot of figures in it.

-Once that the graph and the figures are done, and that the figures to display are incorporated in the graph, you need to call the graph's display method to diplay it. type :
+#### Once that the graph and the figures are done, and that the figures to display are incorporated in the graph, you need to call the graph's display method to diplay it.
+type :
 [your graph].display()

-If everything is done correctly, your graph is displayed in your plot console.
+#### If everything is done correctly, your graph is displayed in your plot console.

-The graph object